leftistsgorilla/Website-Code/moons-haunted.md

 ### Mule

 > Your load limits are higher: Light - 5.
 Normal - 7.
 Heavy - 8.
 This ability is great if you want to wear heavy armor and pack a heavy weapon without attracting lots of attention.
 Since your exact gear is determined on-the-fly during an operation, having more load also gives you more options to get creative with when dealing with problems during a score.

-### Not to be Trifled With

-> You can **push yourself** to do one of the following: *perform a feat of physical force that verges on the superhuman — engage a small gang on equal footing in close combat.* When you push yourself to activate this ability, you still get one of the normal benefits of pushing yourself (+1d, +1 effect, etc.) in addition to the special ability.
-If you perform a feat that verges on the superhuman, you might break a metal weapon with your bare hands, tackle a galloping horse, lift a huge weight, etc. If you engage a small gang on equal footing, you don’t suffer reduced effect due to scale against a small gang (up to six people).

-### Brutal

-> When you unleash physical violence, it’s especially frightening.
-When you **Command** a frightened target, take **+1d**.
-> You instill fear in those around you when you get violent.
-How they react depends on the person.
-Some people will flee from you, some will be impressed, some will get violent in return.
-The GM judges the response of a given NPC.
-In addition, when you **Command** someone who’s affected by fear (from this ability or otherwise), take +1d to your roll.

-### Vigorous

-> You recover from harm faster.
-Permanently fill in one of your healing clock segments.
-Take **+1d** to healing treatment rolls.
-Your healing clock becomes a 3-clock, and you get a bonus die when you recover.

 ### Sharpshooter

 > You can **push yourself** to do one of the following: *make a ranged attack at extreme distance beyond what’s normal for the weapon — unleash a barrage of rapid fire to suppress the enemy.*